 The most common type of Carrara Marble is Bianco Carrara, but there are other sub-types of this stone below –

 Bianco Carrara Venato

-This marble is bright white in colour, with dark brown or black veining throughout- making it a very unique type of carrara stone.
+This bright white marble, with dark brown or black veining throughout- makes it a unique type of Carrara stone.

-This type of Carrara is a light off-white in colour with light brown veining throughout.
+This type of Carrara is a light off-white with light brown veining throughout.

-Milan Gray marble is quarried in the Milan region of Italy.
+Milan Grey marble is quarried in the Milan region of Italy.
 It’s a muted grey colour with light grey veining.

-As this marble has a more uniformed and geometric design to it, its great to use when trying to achieve a contemporary or modern look.
+This marble has a more uniform and geometric design; it’s excellent for a contemporary or modern look.
 It has a graceful matte finish and can be used anywhere in your home.
 The most popular option is using the Milan Gray as a tiled backsplash in showers.

 4) Dark Emperador

-Dark Emperador marble is quarried in 3 different regions in Spain, it has many hues but dark emperador is the most popular. its a deep chocolate brown marble, with fine grains and random veining throughout.
-This marble can create a homey environment to any household, and is usually used for floors or fireplaces.
+Dark Emperador marble is quarried in 3 different regions in Spain.
+It has many hues, but dark emperador is the most popular.
+It’s a deep chocolate brown marble with refined grains and random veining.
+This marble can create a homey environment for any household and is usually used for floors or fireplaces.